litebulb/ProjectEdison/documents/User Guide.md

 ![alt text](https://github.com/sysgain/Iot-ProjectEdison/raw/master/documents/Images/40.png)

-## 5. Create a Firebase project
+## 4.0 Create a Firebase project

 We need to create an application in the Firebase from which will get an API Key and google-services.json file, these are used in the User Mobile application configuration.

-1. Click on the below link to follow the steps to create a project in Firebase.
+1. Click on the below link to follow the steps to **create a project in Firebase**.

 [Firebase Documentation](https://github.com/sysgain/Iot-ProjectEdison/raw/master/documents/firebase.docx)